 I’ve learned so much in twenty-nine years of being a mom to a special needs baby who became a young man.
-He taught me to love unconditionally, smile on my hardest days, accept people for who they are, and love God no matter what life brings.
+He taught me to love unconditionally, to smile on my hardest days, accept people for who they are, and love God no matter what life brings.

 Kyle will never win the Nobel Peace Prize, he’ll never cross a finish line, and he’ll never hold a trophy.
-But when he gets to heaven God will open his arms and Kyle will walk into them and become completely free of autism and God will say to him.
+But when he gets to heaven God will open his arms and Kyle will walk into them and become completely free of autism and God will say to him: